Clicky

 College Cliffs is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-#1 Petroleum Engineering
+#3 Petroleum Engineering

 Oil and gas are extremely valuable resources that are challenging to retrieve.
 Petroleum engineers come up with strategies to provide solutions and develop methods for extracting oil and gas from underground deposits, including new sources and old wells.

 Petroleum engineers work in the fields of chemistry, geoscience, and physics – a bachelor’s degree in engineering, especially petroleum engineering, would qualify one to work in this field.
-Petroleum engineers are expected to work in either office or drilling sites, and travel is frequently required.
+Petroleum engineers are expected to work in either offices or drilling sites, and travel is frequently required.

-#2 Actuarial Mathematics
+#4 Actuarial Mathematics

 In businesses, it is common to experience business problems that involve risk and uncertainty of unplanned events.
 Actuaries utilize their skills in mathematics, statistics, and finance to evaluate scenarios that could lead companies into unpleasant situations.